sebfisch/java-fun/content/_index.md

 The word __pattern__ is used here in the sense of *design pattern* (and not as in pattern matching.)
-In functional programming, design patterns often take the form of so called higher-order functions, which are functions that take other functions as arguments or return other functions as results.
+In functional programming, design patterns often can be implemented in terms of so called higher-order functions, which are functions that take other functions as arguments or return other functions as results.
 In modern Java, functions can be represented using